 - With Rakan as well, it looks like.

-of the Shinmeiryuu style, Eishun is currently head of the Kansai Magic Association.
-He is also Konoka's father.
-Before marrying into Konoe family was part of Aoyama clan (relation to Motoko and Tsuruko
+A master of the Shinmeiryuu style, Eishun is currently the head of the Kansai Magic Association.
+He's also Konoka's father, and by extension Headmaster Konoemon's son-in-law.
+Before marrying into Konoe family, he was part of the Aoyama clan (relation to Motoko and Tsuruko is unknown).

 - The Maiden Name Debate: He's from the Aoyama clan, but takes up his wife's surname upon marrying into the Konoe family.